boschrexroth/ctrlx-automation-sdk/doc/appdevguide.md

 #### 4.1.1 Artifacts Folder Template

-The ctrlX World Partner Portal provides a file (artifacts.zip), which can be downloaded and extracted locally.
+Please find the sample artifacts in the [artifacts.zip](artifacts.zip), which can be downloaded and extracted locally.
 This will create the required folder structure for the mandatory artifacts out-of-the-box, with default descriptions and schema files.

-!!!! important
+!!! important
      Please use the given structure, folder names and file names unchanged.
 This will support an efficient validation process.

 ![image](images/artifacts.png)